 Location: vFd, 66 Stoke Newington Rd, London, N16 7XB

 MA Culture, Criticism and Curation in collaboration with vFd presented Hair Matters, an exhibition that examined the social and cultural symbolism of hair in the 21st century.

 12-16 November (Exhibition)

 Location: Institute of Psychoanalysis, Byron House, 112a Shirland Rd, London W9 2EQ

 Coinciding with the 100th anniversary of the International Journal of Psychoanalysis, MA Culture, Criticism and Curation students presented Persona at the Institute of Psychoanalysis.

 13 November 2018 - 17 February 2019 (Exhibition and workshop)

 Location: SLG Fire Station, 82 Peckham Road, London SE15 5LQ

 The result of a six-month collaboration between the South London Gallery’s REcreative Editorial Board and MA Culture, Criticism and Curation, Went to Work, Came Back explored issues around gender in the workplace inspired by the SLG’s 1975 exhibition, Women and Work, by artists Margaret Harrison, Kay Hunt and Mary Kelly.

 Wednesday 5 December, 7-10pm (Publication launch)

 Location: Burley Fisher Books, 400 Kingsland Road, London E8 4AA

 Unknown Quantities (UQ) is a collective of student editors and designers from Central Saint Martins' MA Culture, Criticism and Curation and MA Graphic Communication Design courses, working on developing the sixth issue of UQ.
-UQ 6 focusses on notions of space and place and how they affect our experience of the world.
+UQ 6 focuses on notions of space and place and how they affect our experience of the world.